OSTEOPATHIC BOARD CERTIFICATION

 To be eligible for AOBS subspecialty certification in Surgical Critical Care, a candidate must:

-- Earn primary certification through the AOBS or American Osteopathic Board of Emergency Medicine.
+• Earn primary certification through the AOBS in General Surgery.

 Resolution 56: Eligibility for ABMS-Certified DOs